Stock and Corporate Bonds

 ratio (%)

-• The shareholding ratio is calculated exclusive of treasury shares.
+• Shareholding ratio is calculated excluding treasury stock.

 • Fraser (HK) Limited is a subsidiary company of a company (W (BVI) Holdings Limited) whose majority voting rights are held by Goh Hup Jin, Director of the Company, on his own account, and falls under affiliated parties of the Company.